Euwallacea fornicatus: Taxonomy

 lineages, one containing "true" E. fornicatus, another bearing the resurrected name Euwallacea fornicatior, another bearing the resurrected name Euwallacea whitfordiodendrus, and another that had not been named previously, and newly described as Euwallacea kuroshio.

 The first two clades, both commonly called the tea shot hole borer, are E. fornicatus and E. fornicatior; these are originally from southern Southeast Asia and introduced into Hawaii and Florida.
 The third clade is thought to originate from a more northern range in Southeast Asia and to have since been introduced into Los Angeles, California, Israel and South Africa.
 This clade has been given the common name polyphagous shot hole borer in reference to the very broad host range, and contains E. whitfordiodendrus.
 It has been severely affecting avocado trees in association with several Fusarium species.
 The fourth clade, the Kuroshio shot hole borer, is believed to have originated in the Pacific Islands and has since been introduced into San Diego county, California, and contains E. kuroshio.
-Its has impacted many trees in San Diego County, as far south as the Tijuana River Valley Regional Park.
+It has impacted many trees in San Diego County, as far south as the Tijuana River Valley Regional Park.